 The State of Washington has one of the nation’s most comprehensive lemon laws.
-Unlike the lemon laws of some states that are limited to a period of time or mileage prior to the expiration of the factory warranty accompanying a motor vehicle, the Washington Lemon Law looks to the entire duration of the factory warranty to determine if a violation has occurred.
+Unlike some states that are limited to a period of time or mileage prior to the expiration of the factory warranty accompanying a motor vehicle, the Washington Lemon Law looks to the entire duration of the factory warranty to determine if a violation has occurred.
 So long as the purchaser or lessee of a defective vehicle has tendered the vehicle for repair at least one (1) time during the duration of the factory warranty and thereafter given the manufacturer, through its authorized dealers, a reasonable number of attempts to repair the vehicle, relief may be had.

 Washington Lemon Law Info:

-Covered Vehicles Under Washington Lemon Law
+Covered Vehicles Under the Washington Lemon Law

-Requisite Number of Repair Attempts Under Washington Lemon Law
+Requisite Number of Repair Attempts

 A consumer must provide the manufacturer, through its dealers, with a reasonable number of attempts to repair a condition that originally manifested during the factory warranty on the vehicle.
 Accordingly, even if the first repair was at the last mile remaining on the factory warranty and the manufacturer failed to repair after being afforded a reasonable number of attempts after the warranty expired, the consumer may still qualify for relief.
 A reasonable number of attempts is defined as at least two (2) repairs for a safety defect and at least four (4) repairs for a non-safety defect; or the vehicle must have been out of service for at least thirty (30) days of which fifteen (15) days occurred during the factory warranty.